 Independent legal advice fee

-We usually charge an administration fee of £500 or 1 – 1.5% of the facility which can be paid upfront or added to the loan amount.
+We usually charge an administration fee of £500 or 1 - 1.
+5% of the facility.

 We do not charge a redemption fee and there are no penalties for paying the loan early, either in a single payment or by instalments.

-This is a cost you will need to pay for directly, and it is separate from us.
+This is a cost the client will need to pay for directly, and it is separate from us.
 This will usually cost between £275 and £350, plus VAT.